goodHunter27/serhatgiydiren.github.io/_posts/2022-01-16-system-design-interview-rate-limiting.md

 - This is a distributed cache option we discussed above.
 - But the drawback of this approach is that it increases latency and operational cost.
 - It would be good to have these tradeoff discussions with your interviewer.
 - As it demonstrates both breadth and depth of your knowledge and critical thinking.

+> Excerpted from [here](https://youtu.be/FU4WlwfS3G0){:target="_blank"}